Tlappas-23/College-Basketball-Prospect-Evaluation/README.md

 - Triple-double: +10
 - Plus/minus: +0.22

-The result is normalized by games played and adjusted to per-36-minute pace.
+The metric is normalized per game and adjusted to per-36 pace.

-NBA players typically score around **5** on this metric.
-To count as “sticking,” a player must achieve:
+A player is labeled as **Stuck = 1** if:

 1. Combined Metric ≥ 5
-2. At least two NBA seasons with ≥ 15 MPG
+2. ≥ 2 NBA seasons with ≥ 15 MPG

 ---

 ## 4. Model Training Pipeline

-The training pipeline includes:
+Key modeling steps:

-1. Median imputation (applied before resampling)
+1. Median imputation
-2. SMOTE with sampling_strategy = 0.10 and k_neighbors = 3
+2. SMOTE (sampling_strategy = 0.10)
-3. XGBoost classifier with:
+3. XGBoost classifier:
-   - n_estimators = 600
+   - n_estimators = 650
    - max_depth = 4
    - learning_rate = 0.025
    - subsample = 0.90
    - colsample_bytree = 0.70
-   - tree_method = “hist”

-4. Threshold selection using the optimal F1 point on the precision–recall curve
+4. Optimal threshold from the F1-maximizing point on the PR curve
-5. Evaluation using:
+5. Evaluation on 2023–2025 holdout:
    - AUC-ROC
    - PR-AUC
-   - Precision
-   - Recall
-   - F1 score
-   - Balanced accuracy
+   - Precision/Recall/F1
    - Confusion matrix

+This produces a calibrated, temporally stable probability of sticking.

 ---

 ## 5. Dashboard Summary

-The dashboard displays:
+The Streamlit dashboard displays:

 - Season
 - Player
 - Team
-- NBA_YOS (NBA years played)
+- NBA_YOS
-- Predicted probability of sticking (using the final 7-feature model)
+- Predicted NBA stick probability

 Features:

-- Color-coded probability tiers
 - Season filter
-- Adjustable Top-N ranking
+- Top-N filter (10–50)
-- Excludes incomplete or future seasons (e.g., 2024)
+- Smooth-color probability gradient
+- Supports all seasons ≤ 2023

-The dashboard is designed for scouting, historical analysis, and identifying overperforming NCAA profiles that may translate into NBA longevity.
+The dashboard is designed for scouting, analytics, historical comparison, and identifying undervalued NCAA archetypes.

 ---

-## 6. Usage Notes
+## 6. Notes

-- The dashboard does not represent draft rankings; probabilities are independent of draft data.
+- These are **not** draft rankings.
-- All NCAA seasons up to 2023 are eligible for prediction.
+- Probabilities are based on NCAA production only.
-- The model is optimized for generalization on out-of-time seasons and should not be retrained with future seasons included unless the entire temporal split is restructured.
+- The model is optimized for **out-of-time validation**.
+- Future seasons should only be added with a preserved temporal split.

+---